BartoszBrodowski/computational-intelligence/WineQualityDatasetProcessing/README.md

 I've also used this project to learn how to use `matplotlib` and `seaborn` libraries for data visualization.

+The project consists of 2 files:

+- less_processed.ipynb
+- more_processed.ipynb

+Both files were used to show the advantages of data processing.
+The first file contains the data with a lot less processing, while the second file contains the data processed with more different methods.

 I've used [Wine Quality Dataset](https://www.kaggle.com/datasets/shelvigarg/wine-quality-dataset) csv file from kaggle.com.
 It contains 13 columns, 12 of which are features and 1 is the quality of the wine.
 The goal of this project is to predict the quality of the wine based on the features.

 ### Data Processing